Andrew20371160/ML_Math_Foundations/README.md

--update:I've updated some core functions like gauss_down or previously called utri to work in both types of matrices aka the ones that have pivots on the main diagonal and the ones that have the pivots on any col and the rank is updated to calculate rank for all types of matrices previously i thought it was only for square matrices but i was wrong by tomorrow i will add the fourth and final space aka nullspace of the column space I've just added the nullspace of row space
+-update:I've updated some core functions like gauss_down or previously called utri to work in both types of matrices aka the ones that have pivots on the main diagonal and the ones that have the pivots on any col and the rank is updated to calculate rank for all types of matrices previously i thought it was only for square matrices but i was wrong by tomorrow i will add the fourth and final space aka nullspace of the column space -huge upadte : the calculations for the four subspaces aka row space ,col space , nullspace ,left nullspace are now available in the library.
+ Feel free to use any code :)